StefanIordache/Smart-Spending-Savings/README.md

     * PostgreSQL 10 or 11

 * Configuration
+    1. bundle install
-    1. npm install (this is optional as we serve this command when we run "rails s")
+    2. npm install (this is optional as we serve this command when we run "rails s")

 * Database creation
     1. rails db:create